 The proposed project would not conflict with or obstruct the implementation of any applicable air quality plan.
 Wineries typically are not producers of air pollution in volumes substantial enough to result in an air quality plan conflict.
 The project site lies within the Napa Valley, which forms one of the climatologically distinct sub-regions (Napa County Sub region) within the San Francisco Bay Area Air Basin.
 The topographical and meteorological features of the Valley create a relatively high potential for air pollution.
 Over the long term, emissions resulting from the proposed project would consist primarily of mobile sources, including production-related deliveries and visitor and employee vehicles traveling to and from the winery.
-The resulting addition of 9.3 two-way trips during a typical weekday as a result of the increase in production is well below the threshold of significance.
+The resulting busiest day plus marketing total of 47 two-way trips is well below the threshold of significance.
 The proposed project would not result in a cumulatively considerable net increase in any criteria pollutant for which the project region is in non-attainment under an applicable federal or state ambient air quality standard.
-In the short term, potential air quality impacts are most likely to result from increased truck trips to accommodate the winery's production, as there are no structures proposed as part of this proposal the impact would be less than significant.
+In the short term, potential air quality impacts are most likely to result from earthmoving and construction activities required for project's expansion of the on-site septic system, as there are no structures proposed as part of this proposal the impact would be less than significant.